NVIDIA/TensorRT-Incubator/docs/post0_developer_guides/architecture.md

 # Architecture

-This document explains the overall architecture of Tripy.
+This document explains the overall architecture of TriPy.

 ```{contents} Table of Contents
 :depth: 3